-Maxwell Mays is a 4.5 mile moderately trafficked loop trail located near Coventry, RI that features a lake and is good for all skill levels.
+Maxwell Mays is a 4.5 mile moderately trafficked loop trail located near Coventry, Rhode Island that features a lake and is good for all skill levels.
 The trail is primarily used for hiking and is accessible from April until December.

 Beautiful fall weather, quiet trails and waterfront view.
 Great nature walk.

 It was very pleasant.
 A nice walk through different areas.
 I was surprised not to see any birdhouses in the meadows though, since it is an Audubon area.
 Came across some deer as I was on my way out, so that was cool.

 Nice trail!
 Although, gypsy moths have taken over the entire trail, and they were a bit of a nuisance.

 Enjoyed this trail and will be back.
 Not too difficult and nice length.

 Hiked the white trail.
 Marked well and very easy!

 great hike. there are maps at trail head but take it with a grain pod salt. there are a couple extra trails not on the map. not difficult either. following GPS will get you list the trail is on the other side of road clearly marked by a sign. so don't turn down the road GPS says to. it is on 102